LCA H1B: Labor Condition Application for Specialty Occupation

 The requirement to pay a prevailing wage as a minimum is applicable for most employment-based visa programs involving the DOL.
 However, the H1B program requires the employer to pay the prevailing or actual wage paid to workers with similar skills and qualifications, whichever is the higher.
 As such, the required wage rate must be the higher of the actual wage rate (where this refers to the rate paid to all other workers with similar experience and qualifications who are performing the same job role) or the prevailing wage (where this refers to a wage that is predominantly paid to those in the same occupational classification in the area of proposed employment at the time the LCA is filed).

-Additionally, for an LCA to be approved, an employer is not permitted to pay a wage that is lower than a wage required under any other applicable federal, state or local laws.
+For an LCA to be approved, an employer is not permitted to pay a wage that is lower than a wage required under any other applicable federal, state or local laws.

 The prevailing wage rate can be defined as the average wage paid to similarly employed individuals within a specific occupation in the area of proposed sponsored employment, where employers can obtain this wage rate by either submitting a request to the National Prevailing Wage Center (NPWC) or by accessing other legitimate sources of information, including the Online Wage Library (OWL).
 Even though employers can independently determine the prevailing wage via OWL, or other sources, at the time of filing its LCA, they are encouraged to obtain a prevailing wage determination from the NPWC.

 By obtaining the prevailing wage from the NPWC, employers are given “safe-harbor status.”
 This means that if your wage compliance is investigated, the US Department of Labor’s Wage and Hour Division will not then challenge the validity of the prevailing wage, provided this was applied using the correct geographic area, occupation and skill level.
+Requesting a PWD from the NPWC (ETA-9141) is optional for H-1B, but when used correctly it provides this safe-harbor protection.

 Employers must electronically submit a Labor Condition Application to the DOL through the FLAG system attesting to compliance with the requirements of the H1B program.
 This can be done using Form ETA-9035/9035E.
 Form ETA-9035 refers to the paper application, while Form 9035E refers to an electronic application, where the two exceptions to the requirement for electronic filing are employers with physical disabilities or those without internet access.
 However, an employer must petition the Administrator of OFLC for prior special permission to file an LCA by mail using Form ETA-9035.